MalinavyBusel/Blockchain/README.md

 Run:
     python3 blockchain_api.py

-If you have Postman, you can import in it Blockchain.postman_collection.json
+If you have Postman, you can simply import Blockchain.postman_collection.json in it.